lgonzalezrouco/pti/p1_servlets/dockerize.md

 	docker run --name carrental -d -p 8080:8080 -p 8443:8443 carrental

 Now check with your browser if the application is running.
 The teacher will get your Dockerfile and your my_webapp folder and will run the previous docker build and docker run commands.

+More information about working with Docker images and containers can be found [here](./../../docker.md)

 ## 3 Deliver